chris-short/chrisshort.net/content/post/joining-openshift-team/index.md

 Another motivator for making this move now, was when I took the time to move my newsletter, [DevOps'ish](https://devopsish.com) out from behind Cloudflare.
 After several complaints from readers in Russia, I decided to put forth a modicum of effort to deter unfriendly regimes from blocking my various web properties.
 I also wanted a consistent method for doing this.

 I started to work on what I thought would be a relatively simple project: a globally load balanced, block storage backed platform to host static web sites.
-After many attempts at building some semblance of a multicloud platform, consults with friends in and outside cloud providers, and quite a bit of discussion in the DevOps'ish Telegram I finally came to a conclusion.
+After many attempts at building some semblance of a multicloud platform, consults with friends in and outside cloud providers, and quite a bit of discussion in the [DevOps'ish Telegram](https://t.me/devopsish) I finally came to a conclusion.
 What I was trying to build wasn't possible unless I went all-in with one cloud provider.
 The alternative was to layer a platform on top of the various providers' cloud primitives.
 The obvious answer to this for me was [**Kubernetes**](/tags/kubernetes/).
 That's when I knew, it was time to move to a Kubernetes day job.
 If I couldn't do this, then not many other people could.
-They probably could use my help on a wide variety of things.
+They probably could use my help on a wide variety of cloud native things.
 But, never forget, Kubernetes is an iteration in technology, it's not the destination.

 ## Thank you, Ansible